jbobbylopez/hi/README.md

 configured.
 For example, the Tools group uses the [💡] and [⚫] indicators.

-After the system checks, two other pieces of system information is displayed.
+After the system checks, two other pieces of system information are displayed.
 The Operating System End-of-Life date, and a filesystem utilization summary.
 This section looks like the following: